spaced-out-thoughts-dev-foundation/spaced-out-thoughts-dev-foundation.github.io/docs/index.markdown

 <br>

-A small Ruby shop determined to make Soroban as easy to use as possible.
+A small Ruby shop determined to make programming smart contracts as easy to use as possible.

 Projects:
-* [Digicus](digicus): a block-based programming language supporting visual construction, manipulation, and comprehension of Soroban smart contracts
+* [Digicus](digicus): a block-based programming language supporting visual construction, manipulation, and comprehension of smart contracts